 The student has exceeded expectations in some way.
 There are clear signs of independent thinking, an attempt to try out new ideas.
 The student has framed a scientific research question and organized the relevant material in a way that shows support for the question.
 The student critically analyzes the primary scientific literature.
 Any empirical research is of high quality, including the use of appropriate methodological design and statistical analyses, and the findings are interpreted and discussed meaningfully.
 The presentation of the material is clear.

 The student has presented genuinely novel insights or ideas, well supported by scholarly and/or empirical research, that changes the fundamental nature of psychological theory.
 The research meets all of the criteria to be published in a top-tier psychological journal.

-Extensions are rarely granted for the senior thesis.
+Extensions are rarely granted for the Senior Thesis.
 The criteria include either the student's illness, for which a written medical excuse must be provided or a family emergency.
-Extensions must be approved by the Departmental Representative and the student’s advisor.
-For help regarding extensions, students may also ask their residential Dean or the Department of Psychology Undergraduate Administrator (firstname.lastname@example.org).
+Extensions must be approved by the Director of Undergraduate Studies and the student’s advisor.
+For help regarding extensions, students may also ask their residential Dean or the Department of Psychology Undergraduate Program Manager.

 If an extension is not granted, a penalty will start to accrue on the student's grade beginning with the day following the deadline.
 Grade penalties for unauthorized late Senior Thesis submission follow a schedule wherein 1/3 of a letter grade is automatically deducted for every 48 hours (or part thereof) that the thesis is late, weekend days included.
 A Senior Thesis which is not received within two weeks of the deadline date will be given a grade of F. After the University deadline, no written work can be accepted for a passing grade without approval from the Dean of the student’s residential college.